SVProgressHUD/SVProgressHUD/README.md

 ## Haptic Feedback

-For users with newer devices (starting with the iPhone 7), `SVProgressHUD` can automatically trigger haptic feedback depending on which HUD is being displayed.
+Available on iPhone 7 and newer, `SVProgressHUD` can automatically trigger haptic feedback depending on which HUD is being displayed.
 The feedback maps as follows:

 * `showSuccessWithStatus:` <-> `UINotificationFeedbackTypeSuccess`
 * `showInfoWithStatus:` <-> `UINotificationFeedbackTypeWarning`
 * `showErrorWithStatus:` <-> `UINotificationFeedbackTypeError`

 To enable this functionality, use `setHapticsEnabled:`.

-Users with devices prior to iPhone 7 will have no change in functionality.

 ## Notifications